 As older manor houses became ruined or dilapidated it was usual to rebuild the new buildings on the existing site and this would happen several times over the centuries.
 It is therefore likely that the manor of Overhall is, today, represented by the buildings of Hall House and Hall Farm, which were originally one property, to the south-west of the pond and the manor of Netherhall represented by Manor Farm House and the farm buildings of Church Farm to the north-east.
 It is significant that both of these buildings and their farmlands were owned by the Lord of the Manor, until 1919.
 Boughton was mentioned in the Domesday book under the old heading Buchetuna.

-My husband and I have lived in the area for over twenty years.
-Knowing the village of Boughton well and attracted by Grassmere’s unique rural setting, overlooking the village pond, we didn’t waste time buying it when it came on the market.
+Knowing the village very well as we have lived in the area for over twenty years and attracted by Grassmere’s unique rural setting, overlooking the village pond, my husband and I jumped at the chance to buy it when it came up for sale.

-In need of refurbishment and with our experience in this field, we redesigned the house for todays living.
-In order to maintain and complement the character of the property we chose attractive mid-century modern decor.
-Original furnishings were combined with modern ones throughout the property, so retaining the property’s history and telling the story.
-The house was equipped to make guests feel comfortable and at home.
+The house was in need of refurbishment so we used our experience in this field to redesign the house for modern living.
+To maintain and complement the character of the property we chose an attractive Mid-Century Modern Decor.
+Original furnishings were mixed with modern ones so the property inspires memories and tells its own story.
+The house was equipped to make guests feel at home.

-To add interest to the property the outside buildings, overlooking the garden, were converted into a Spa.
-A steam room and shower were built and a hot tub installed together with space for guests to relax.
+To add interest to the property the outside buildings, overlooking the garden were converted into a Home Spa a Steam shower was built and a hot tub installed leaving enough space to relax.

-A website was designed and in August 2014 we were live and ready for guests.
+A website was designed and we were live and ready for guests in Aug 2014.

-Bookings can be made directly through our website.
+Bookings can be made directly through this website.